AaronCreighton/RShiny/README.md

  - Shiny_template_full > is a shiny template with a full file architecture, designed to scale easily for complex apps.
 Not all apps need a full file architecture.
 Selecting the file architecture for an app is based on how complex the app is will be.

 # updates to consider

 shiny template full architecture:
 - css examples
-- replace shinydashboard with bslib
+- replace shinydashboard with bslib either update this template or create a new one.